jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 *   **Soul color:** Yellow and green mixed
 *   **Intelligence:** Mortal-like

 The ancient Magellians knew how to stitch together the flesh of various animals with a sentient mortal, creating hybrid beings with a mixture of body parts.
 The combinations of body parts could be centaur-like (quadruped body with a mortal upper body), minotaur-like (bestial head with a mortal body), as well as various other mixtures of parts.
 They were intended to fulfill specific roles in combat which took the best advantage of their combinations of body parts.
-These beings possess all the intelligence the sentient mortal held in life, but without access to any memories of its past life.
-The memories are still present in the sentient mortal soul, but the presence of the animal soul obscures these memories.
+They are a kind of Mikton.
 Rammenas do not age, as a consequence of the soul binding process.
 They can survive for as long as they are able to obtain food and water.

 #### Arketons